jdwolk/chenv/README.md

 `chenv` (CHange ENV) is a CLI tool for managing config changes to multiple codebases simultaneously.

-Imagine you have 3 codebases for a project called foobar:
+Imagine you have 3 codebases for a project called `foobar`:

 * Foobar API
 * Foobar App